 Sell on FBA - Fulfilled by Amazon Overview

-How SellerCloud works with FBA
+How does SellerCloud work with FBA?

-- You can send inventory to Amazon Fulfillment Center by creating an FBA Inbound Shipment from within SellerCloud.
+- You can send inventory to an Amazon Fulfillment Center by creating an FBA Inbound Shipment from within SellerCloud.

-How to set FBA integration in SellerCloud
+Configuring FBA integration in SellerCloud

 - Inventory updates and orders will be importing from Amazon; therefore, you must set a separate warehouse of the type "FBA" for your integration.
 The FBA warehouse is associated with products that are stored at an Amazon Fulfillment Center.
 See this topic to add a new warehouse and enable it for FBA.
 Normally, the FBA warehouse must be set to Unsellable, which allows FBA inventory to be used for FBA orders only - and not show as aggregate quantity to other channels.

 - If you want to fulfill FBA orders to other channels, SellerCloud offers specialized plugins.
 In that case, the FBA warehouse must be set to Sellable while the plugin is running.
 Keep in mind that some channels (such as Walmart) will not allow that.
 Learn how FBA inventory works.

 - Required: Set the Channel Warehouse for FBA.
 It must be set in the same company as the FBA integration in Toolbox > Channel Warehouse.
 If you have more than one FBA integration running in different companies, it is crucial to create different FBA warehouses and select the Channel Warehouse for each one of them.
 Having two FBA integrations set to the same FBA warehouse will cause the inventory imports to overlap each other with every update, and display incorrect data.

 - If your Amazon integration is running correctly and you have the FBA warehouse set, you can enable the download of FBA orders: Click company Toolbox > Amazon Settings > General Settings > Allow FBA Orders > Save Settings.